aherbay/erpscope/README.md

 Among various improvements and bug fixes, here are some planned development over the next couple of month

-### plot_erp
+### plot_erp and plot_difference
-- [x] Option to have negative or positive up
+- [ ] Option to have negative or positive up - in progress -
-- [ ] Split plotname into plot_filename and plot_title
+- [ ] Split plotname into plot_filename and plot_title - in progress -
-- [ ] Make the baseline argument not mandatory and change its name to preprocessing_baseline
+- [ ] Make the baseline argument not mandatory and change its name to preprocessing_baseline - in progress -
-- [ ] Change the adjusted_baseline argument name to simulate_baseline
+- [ ] Change the adjusted_baseline argument name to simulate_baseline - in progress -
+- [ ] Option to automatically put labels below ERPs and not only above - in progress -
+- [ ] Define custom scale limits for Voltage in ERP plots - in progress -
+- [ ] Offer multiple CI computation options/ standard error option - in progress -
+- [ ] Define different colors for labels - in progress -
+- [ ] Option to adjust font sizes of various elements  x and y axis labels, legend, title and subtitle  - in progress -

+- [ ] Move beyond 9 or 12 electrodes and display preselected layouts of electrodes - evaluation of one possible solution
+- [ ] Repeat Voltage scale on all facets

+- [ ] Allow to define ROIs in a better way

 ### plot_difference
 - [ ] Allow to make multiple comparisons defined in a pairwise manner

-### plot_erp and plot_difference
-- [ ] Move beyond 9 or 12 electrodes and display preselected layouts of electrodes
-- [ ] Option to automatically put labels below ERPs and not only above
-- [ ] Define different colors for labels
-- [ ] Option to adjust font sizes of various elements
-- [ ] Repeat Voltage scale
-- [ ] Define custom scale limits for Voltage in ERP plots
+- [ ] Offer various color scale for voltage maps and change the default one
-- [ ] Offer multiple CI computation options/ standard error option
 - [ ] Input custom electrodes layouts for voltage maps
-- [ ] Allow to define ROI in a better way
-- [ ] Offer various color scale for voltage maps and change the default one

 ### plot_cor_with_erp_effect
 - [ ] Input specific custom ROI